The Karun Thakar Fund

 Scholarship Awards

 The Karun Thakar Fund offers one-time Scholarship Awards of up to £10,000 to university students focusing on any aspect of Asian or African textiles and dress.
 Scholarship Awards are offered every other year, and multiple awards are available in each round.
-The next round of Scholarship Awards opens on 1 May 2025.
+The last round of Scholarship Awards was allocated in 2025.

 Scholarship Awards are intended for use towards tuition fees or maintenance/study costs.
 Undergraduate, graduate and post-graduate students attending any accredited university worldwide are eligible to apply, provided they can establish their research/practice is tangibly linked to Asian or African textiles and dress.